RubenPonce/Delete-Your-Youtube-Comments/README.md

 ## How to use the script:
   1. Copy scriptSetup.js
   2. Open your [comment history](https://www.youtube.com/feed/history/comment_history)
-  3. Paste the code into your Google Chrome Dev Tools console
+  3. Paste the code into your Google Chrome Dev Tools console on the comment history page
   4. Sit back as your comments dissolve into thin air!

 ### working as of July 4th 2020.